theikosB/theikosB.github.io/content/academic/index.md

 - Appeared for Simmon Marais Mathematical Competition 2024 in **pair** (with my friend _Suryansh Shirbhate_) [**Scored 23**].
 - Started **3rd Semester** with subjects: _Multivariable Analysis, Group Theory, Discrete Mathematics, Intoduction to Statistical Inference and Classical Mechanics_.
 - **Talks/ Seminars Attended:**
-    - Bangalore Probability Seminar Series
     - _"Phase Transition for Elephant Random Walks with Two Memory Channels"_ by **Parthanil Roy (ISI)** on 18th November at ISI Bangalore.
     - _"The Friendship Paradox for Social Networks"_ by **Frank den Hollander (Leiden Univ., Netherlands)** on 23rd September at ICTS Bangalore.
     - _"The SIR epidemic on a dynamic Erdős-Rényi random graph"_ by **Adrian Roellin (NUS, Singapore)** on 23rd September at ICTS Bangalore.

 ### **Summer**
 - Took **Polymath Jr. 2024**, a collaborative REU, by _National Science Foundation, America_.
 More details.
 - Started (& Completed) **Mathematical Thinking** from **Stanford Online (through Coursera)**. <a href="/research/#online-courses">Certificate and more details here</a> under Mathematical Thinking.

 ### **Academic Semester II**
+- Visited **"Open Day"** at _IISC Bangalore_ and saw numerous projects and experiments conducted there, on different feilds.
 - Started **2nd Semester** with subjects: _Probability II, Linear Algebra II, Real Analysis II, Introduction to Statistics & Data Computation and Numerical Computing_.